Oidaho/pyscx/docs/source/index.rst

 .. warning::
    Some functions currently available in **pyscx** may not work as expected or may function incorrectly.
-   This is because the STALCRAFT:X API is currently in the early beta phase (v1.0.0),
+   This is because the STALCRAFT:X API is currently in the early ``beta v1.0.0``,
    and for this reason, some functions may behave unexpectedly or not work at all.

    If you encounter any issues, even those not directly related to **pyscx**,